 We can transfer your information to these third parties electronically, including via the internet.

-When we no longer need this information for authorised purposes, we will take all reasonable steps to destroy or de-identify it.
+When we no longer need this information for authorised purposes, we’ll take all reasonable steps de-identify it.

-When we provide personal information to third parties for surveys and research, we will limit them to only using or disclosing your personal information for the reasons we engaged them for.
+When we provide personal information to third parties for surveys and research, we limit them to only using or disclosing your personal information for the reasons we have engaged them for.

-Third parties conducting surveys or research for us have to follow the same legal obligations we follow when it comes to your information.
+Third parties conducting surveys or research for us must follow the same legal obligations we follow when it comes to your information.

 Fair Work Ombudsman